horizontalsystems/blockchain-crypto-guides/DeFi/3-using-defi.md

 The only requirements for someone to start engaging with most DeFi services are the working internet and some amount in cryptocurrency.

-When it comes to DeFi there are no age, experience, geographical or any other requirements.
+When it comes to DeFi there are no age, experience, geographical or any other conditions.
 DeFi services are open to all, at any time.

+However, there are some caveats.
+DeFi is a far riskier place to park money.
+Should something go wrong with the service, there’s no insurance (i.e. Federal Deposit Insurance Corporation) protecting these funds.

-## Getting Ready
+## Get Started

 Let's go over tools and know-how needed to get you started on a practical level.